BillPepper/Picross/README.md

 - Sometimes the tips suggest multiple solutions and only luck decides if you succeed
 - In larger games sometimes there are too few tips which makes the games pretty hard
+- Click and drag does not work
+- Restarting the game after one round breaks click handler

 ![alt text](http://flawlesslogic.net/images/pepper_picross.png)